-This is the ultimate guide to determining your correct saddle/seat height on a bicycle, including how to set the fore/aft position of the saddle, as well as tilt.
+This is our ultimate guide to determining your correct saddle/seat height on a bicycle, including how to set the fore/aft position of the saddle, as well as tilt.

-This guide focuses on setting the saddle height for a road bike, but applies equally to mountain bikes or anything else.
+This guide focuses on setting the saddle height for a road bike, but applies equally to mountain bikes or any other type of bicycle.

-One key note before we begin: there is no such thing as properly ‘setting your bike seat height’.
+One key note before we begin: there is no such thing as properly ‘setting your bike seat height’ and being done with it.
 However, there is such a thing as ‘setting your seat’.

 The difference?
-Seat height, fore/aft, and tilt should all be addressed simultaneously to ‘set your bike seat’.
+Seat height, the saddle’s fore/aft position, and tilt should all be addressed simultaneously to ‘set your bike seat’.

-Get all three of these things right and you’re off to a good ride.
-Get any of the three wrong and it can lead riders straight back off the bike and to their golf clubs, ping pong racket or walking shoes.
+Get all three of these things right and you’ll be set to have a comfortable and efficient ride.
+Get any of the three wrong and it can lead riders off the bike or riding in discomfort.

 Let’s begin by determining where your bike seat is now by taking a couple of measurements so you can learn from the changes you make, and what the difference is between a good seat position, a better position and the best position possible.

-The three critical measurements are saddle height, fore/aft and tilt.
+The three critical measurements to consider are saddle height, fore/aft, and tilt.

-The foundation for this measurement system is that it eliminates saddle-specific features.
+The foundation for this measurement system is to eliminate saddle-specific features.
 It doesn’t account for the differences between seats because there is no such measurement, but it does allow you to measure any saddle accurately, and that’s a great starting point.

 1. How to determine your bike’s saddle height

-Use your tape measure to start at the centre-top of your saddle and measure in a straight line to the centre of your bottom bracket (ignore the seat tube angle).
+Use your tape measure to start at the centre-top of your saddle and measure in a straight line to the centre of your bottom bracket (ignore the seat tube angle – just follow the tape measure).

 2. How to determine the saddle fore/aft position